Serving the NDG community since 1916

 Tuesday Evening Program

-6.15 pm - Benediction of the Blessed Sacrament.
+6 pm - Adoration and Benediction of the Blessed Sacrament.

 St. Antony of Padua